ivanvit100/TODOList/README.md

     "todo": {
-        "enabled": true, /*For use as part of Skizo: whether to include the module functionality in the overall build*/ "web": true, /*Whether to include the web interface*/ "login": "login", /*User loging to protect your data*/ "password": "password", /*User password to protect your data*/ "host": "http://localhost:5000" /*Host to run the web interface on (in development)*/ }
+        "enabled": true, /*For use as part of Skizo: whether to include the module functionality in the overall build*/ "web": true, /*Whether to include the web interface*/ "color-date-alert": true, /*Whether to include styles for expired date of task notification*/ "login": "login", /*User loging to protect your data*/ "password": "password" /*User password to protect your data*/ }
 }
 ```